-Health officials lean toward resuming Johnson & Johnson coronavirus vaccine — but with a warning
+U.S. health officials lean toward resuming Johnson & Johnson coronavirus vaccine — but with a warning

 Before the clotting problem emerged, the Johnson & Johnson single-shot vaccine received a warm welcome from state and local health officials who said its ease of use made it especially suitable for vulnerable communities, such as homebound people or homeless populations who might be unwilling or unable to return for a second shot, which is needed for the Pfizer-BioNTech and Moderna coronavirus vaccines.

-Paul Offit, a vaccine expert at Children’s Hospital of Philadelphia, said last week’s advisory panel decision to leave the pause in place probably did more harm than good with about 5,000 people dying every week in the United States from covid-19, the illness caused by the virus.
+Paul Offit, a vaccine expert at Children’s Hospital of Philadelphia, said last week’s advisory panel decision to leave the pause in place probably did more harm than good with about 5,000 people dying every week in the United States from COVID-19, the illness caused by the virus.

 “By putting a scarlet letter on this vaccine without doing a good job of explaining the risks, you have to ask, did you do harm, and I think the answer is, I think you did.
 Because we did this, there are people now who will not get a vaccine,” he said.